 - to train active, engaged citizens to think creatively about the problems that face their communities and the world around them.

 UNCW MALS Graduates

 Applicants who have received the MALS degree from UNCW need only complete an application for graduate admission.
-Transcripts, recommendations, etc., are usually not required.
+Resubmission of transcripts, recommendations, etc., is usually not required.
 This application includes a fee as part of the process.

 Master's Graduates from other Universities